Taking Your Journey to Digital Transformation

 - In 2017, 90% of enterprises had two or more mobile operating systems to support

 - By 2020, 70% of workers will be working remotely

 - 52% of information workers across 17 countries use three or more devices for work

 Traditional device deployment and management doesn't lend itself to the ‘new normal’.
-“The demands on IT are incredible," said Wilson.
+“The demands on IT are incredible," said Peter.
 "They call for a cloud-powered solution that enables the delivery of IT in a modern way.
 We need the ability to support multiple device platforms, not just PCs.
 We have to support employees with mobile phones all the way up to workstations.”

-Wilson continued: “‘We also need to support 'bring your own devices’ as well as corporate-owned ones.
+Peter continued: “‘We also need to support 'bring your own devices’ as well as corporate-owned ones.
 Moreover, we require the means to achieve this in a cloud-managed way with Software-as-a-Service applications.